imagej/imagej.github.io/_pages/FijiArchipelago.md

 This plugin accelerates image classification with the [ Trainable Weka Segmentation](Trainable_Weka_Segmentation ) plugin.
 To use it, create a classifier and save it (ie, a .model file).

-Run the batch segmentation plugin by selecting Plugins -\> Batch -\> Weka Segmentation 2D
+Run the batch segmentation plugin by selecting Plugins -&gt; Batch -&gt; Weka Segmentation 2D

 This plugin is designed for two-dimensional serial sections.

 ### Starting a Cluster

-  - From the ImageJ window, select Plugins-\>Cluster-\>Start Cluster...
+-   From the ImageJ window, select Plugins-&gt;Cluster-&gt;Start Cluster...

 The Cluster user interface will open.
 The cluster must be configured before it may be started.